Off-duty Texas deputy killed in shooting near Houston | Law-Order

 An off-duty Texas deputy sheriff was killed in a shooting on the northern outskirts of Houston when he interrupted three men apparently trying to steal the catalytic converter from his vehicle, authorities said.

-Two of the suspects were shot and wounded during an exchange of gunfire with Almendarez and were hospitalized Friday in custody, Gonzalez said.
+Two of the suspects were shot and wounded during an exchange of gunfire with Almendarez and were hospitalised on Friday in custody, Gonzalez said.

 Joshua Stewart, 23, and Fredarius Clark, 19, are charged with capital murder, according to court documents.
-Clark remained hospitalized Friday in stable condition, while Stewart was discharged and booked into Harris County Jail, said Senior Deputy Thomas Gilliland.
+Clark remained hospitalised on Friday in stable condition, while Stewart was discharged and booked into Harris County Jail, said Senior Deputy Thomas Gilliland.
 It was unclear from court documents if they had attorneys.

 A third person, believed to be a male teenager, fled the scene and was being sought.